wncc/algos-simplified/Probabilistic_Algorithm/README.md

 A great application of Las Vegas Algorithm is the Randomized Binary Search Algorithm.
 [Read about it here](https://www.geeksforgeeks.org/randomized-binary-search-algorithm/)

 Read more about Sherwood [Here](https://docs.google.com/document/d/1gUroGJeBrjHUuf5uiw8UM0JdqeSy3vq-ZUqqM7VU5oM/edit#)

+Great work in understanding the Algorithms!
+If you have any doubts in any of the algorithms feel free to discuss them on our [Telegram group](https://t.me/joinchat/Go8oWRUqXsSufvCA75qMUQ).

+We hope you liked this tutorial, as we have more coming up, next week on *Algorithms, Simplified*.

+***

+<p align="center">Created with :heart: by <a href="https://www.wncc-iitb.org/">WnCC</a></p>